 knife zone Buying a Sword Online for Canadians

 Buying a sword has two basic areas to consider.
-First you need to know exactly what you want and second where they are going to purchase it from.
+First, you need to know exactly what you want and second where they are going to purchase it from.

-There are many different styles of swords such as samurai katanas, claymores, rapiers, roman swords, greek swords, movie sword, fantasy swords to mention a few.
+There are many different styles of swords such as samurai katanas, Claymores, rapiers, roman swords, Greek swords, movie sword, fantasy swords to mention a few.

 These swords will be further divided into three groups:

-1. Inexpensive swords will look good but not be battle ready.
+1. Inexpensive swords will look good but are not battle ready.
 They may not look like a historical piece.
 Due to high chromium levels they may not need any maintenance.
 A common manufacturer of these swords would be United Cutlery.

 2. The moderately expensive swords will look good and will be strong enough for battle.
 They can look like a historical piece.
-However, they will be heavier swords possibly using forged steel and they will require some maintenance like degreasing and re-oiling.
+However, they will be heavier swords, possibly using forged steel and they will require some maintenance like degreasing and re-oiling.
 Manufacturers of swords in this range would be Cold Steel and Casiberia.